airframesio/docs/docs/technology/receiver-systems.md

 - ACARS + HFDL
 - ACARS + AERO
 - ACARS + AOI
+- HFDL + HFDL

 ## Experienced Hobbyist System

+If you've already been feeding in the past, you might be ready to expand your system to cover more aircraft networks and provide more data.
+This allows you to see more information about the aircraft around you, and also fills in any gaps that might not have been seen otherwise.

 ### Triple SDR

+Most computers can handle two SDRs relatively well (except the very small ones like the Raspberry Pi Zero).
+Once you begin to use three or more, the system requirements rise very quickly.

+Combinations of networks that you can receive data from simultaneously:
+- ACARS + VDL + HFDL
+- ACARS + VDL + AERO
+- ACARS + VDL + AOI
+- VDL + HFDL + AERO
+- VDL + HFDL + AOI
+- HFDL + AERO + AOI
+- HFDL + HFDL + HFDL

 ### Quadruple SDR